Aspendos: Greek and Roman structures

-Nearby stand the remains of a stadium, baths, basilica, agora and nymphaeum.
+On the agora of Aspendos, three buildings are still visible today: a Bouleuterion/Ekklesiasterion (previously interpreted as Odeon), a market building and a Stoa, the so-called "Western hall".
+Nearby stand the remains of a stadium, baths, basilica and nymphaeum.
 The Roman Eurymedon Bridge, reconstructed in the 13th century, is also in the vicinity.

 Coinage

 Aspendos was one of the earliest cities to mint coins.
 It began issuing coinage around 500 BC, first staters and later drachmas; "the slinger on the obverse represents the soldiery for which Aspendus was famous in antiquity," the reverse frequently depicts a triskelion.
 The legend appears on early coins as the abbreviation ΕΣ or ΕΣΤϜΕ; later coinage has ΕΣΤϜΕΔΙΙΥΣ, the adjective from the city's local (Pamphylian) name Estwedus.
 The city's numismatic history extends from archaic Greek to late Roman times.

 Bishopric

 The Christian bishopric of Aspendus was a suffragan of the metropolitan see of Side, the capital of the Roman province of Pamphylia Prima, to which Aspendus belonged.
-Of its bishops, the names of four are recorded in extant documents: Domnus was at the First Council of Nicaea in 425, Tribonianus at the Council of Ephesus in 431, Timotheus at the 448 synod held by Flavian of Constantinople, which condemned Eutyches, and at the Robber Council of Ephesus held the same year, and Leo at the Second Council of Nicaea in 787.
+Of its bishops, the names of four are recorded in extant documents: Domnus was at the First Council of Nicaea in 325, Tribonianus at the Council of Ephesus in 431, Timotheus at the 448 synod held by Flavian of Constantinople, which condemned Eutyches, and at the Robber Council of Ephesus held the same year, and Leo at the Second Council of Nicaea in 787.

 No longer a residential bishopric, Aspendus is today listed by the Catholic Church as a titular see.